When you rent privately you have to pay rent and bills, plus other upfront costs including deposits and fees.

 Report the agent to your university or college accommodation office.

-Contact an advice service if you have already paid one of these fees.
+Contact a Shelter adviser online, by phone or in person if you have already paid one of these fees.

 Other costs of renting a home